emaicus/Rangers-and-Ruffians/classes.md

 # Lady Fair
 ![Lady Fair](images/class/lady_fair.jpg?raw=true "Lady Fair")

-Delicate and noble, the lady fair or prince of the people is a beacon of love and hope for their people.
-While used to living in the safety of their castle, they aren't afraid to go out into the wilds, as long as the wilds have warm beds and three square meals.
+Delicate and noble, the Lady Fair is a beacon of love and hope for their people.
+While used to living in the safety of her castle, she isn't afraid to go out into the wilds, as long as the wilds have warm beds and three square meals.
 **Standings:** Of noble birth, your character is loved by their people, but is prone to attacks by thieves and brigands.
 #### Abilities:
 ##### Combat Abilities: